Interpause/ros2-workspace-template/README.md

 git config --global submodule.recurse true
 ```

-Otherwise, use Github Desktop, which uses `--recurse-submodules` by default.
+Otherwise, use [Github Desktop](https://desktop.github.com/), which uses `--recurse-submodules` by default.

-Nonetheless, when submodules are cloned, they will be in a detached state by default, which hinders commits.
-Switching submodules to the main branch can either be done through VSCode's Source Control tab, or:
+Nonetheless, when submodules are cloned, they will be in a detached state, which prevents committing.
+Switching submodules to the main branch can either be done through VS Code's Source Control tab, or:

 ```sh
 git submodule foreach --recursive git checkout main